×

 Background

-Australia has embarked on the journey of an increased infrastructure spend, particularly throughout Victoria and New South Wales, with over a decade of work currently in the pipeline for the rail sector in these states.
+Australia has embarked on the journey of an increased infrastructure spend, particularly throughout Victoria, Queensland, and New South Wales, with over a decade of work currently in the pipeline for the rail sector in these states.
 These forecast projects all include a significant, increased demand for signalling renewals and new digital signalling systems that are identified as a high risk for project delivery due to resource and constraints.

-The Signalling Equivalent Units (SEU) model was originally designed for the rail network in the United Kingdom, as it was conceived by Network Rail during Control Period CP3 (2005 – 2009) by modelling 11 projects across the country.
+The Signalling Equivalent Units (SEU) methodology was originally designed for the rail network in the United Kingdom, as it was conceived by Network Rail during Control Period CP3 (2005 – 2009) by modelling 11 projects across the country.
 This analysis demonstrated that there was an approximately linear relationship between unit cost and the volume of signalling functionality that an interlocking was required to control.
 It was also recognised that this approach could be used to estimate the total duration of the signalling renewal scheme along with the number of resources required to complete it.
 Since initial analysis occurred, it has been recognised by industry and UK’s The Office of Rail Regulation (ORR) as being an appropriate method of calculation for business planning and sustainability modelling and is updated in advance of each 5-year Control Period (CP) to reset the baseline for that CP.

 What is a SEU?